nosarthur/nosarthur.github.io/_posts/2019-07-11-gita-milestone3.md

 identify which message belongs to which repo.
 The goal of this session is to improve the output.
 Specifically,

-- every line of message should begin with the repo name
+- every line of message begins with the repo name
-- output from different repos should be separated by a blank line
+- outputs from different repos are separated by a blank line

 For example,